 Unfortunately, genes aren’t quite that malleable.
 Genetic traits sort out randomly in each dog, so without selecting for certain characteristics over many generations, there’s no guarantee you’ll get the best of each breed.
 And no matter what his breed or mix, an individual dog may be more intelligent and/or healthy.
 Whatever his breed, cross or mix, love your dog for what he is: a unique, special and loving companion.

 Temperaments can vary in breed to breed and by puppy to puppy.
 No two dogs are alike (just like people).
-The Cavapoo’s temperament is affected partly by inheritance and partly by environment, so it too will vary from pooch to pooch.
+The Cavapoo’s temperament is affected partly by inheritance and partly by the environment, so it too will vary from pooch to pooch.
 A Cavapoo’s temperament depends on several things including the temperaments of his parents, especially the mother, who is more likely to influence a puppy’s behavior; the amount of socialization he receives; and the unique genes he inherits.
 Both Poodles and Cavaliers tend to be friendly and outgoing and shouldn’t be shy, so look for those traits in your new pup.

 If you train your puppy with positive reinforcement techniques, showing him what you like by rewarding him with praise, play and treats; a Cavapoo is likely to learn quickly and enjoy showing off the tricks he knows as he makes you proud.